 5 Tips for motorcycle touring New Zealand

 - Allow time to get over jetlag, you may have just crossed 10 time zones in just over 24 hours.
 Not many of us get the chance to go to New Zealand more than once in our lives, so don’t rush it.
-We know of one jetlagged rider who crashed after just a few hundred yards – a damaged foot, and an uncomfortable and less than enjoyable holiday ensued.

 - Stop over en route, how many times in your life do you get to visit Asia?
 Depending on who you fly with, why not use this opportunity to visit places like Singapore, Bangkok, Dubai, Hong Kong, Sydney, Los Angeles, Hawaii, or the Cook Islands.
 Ask your flight agent.